Most Common Types of Adhesives

 Epoxy Adhesives

 Epoxy adhesives are known for their durability and resistance to high temperatures and solvents, making them suitable for diverse applications ranging from construction to professional repairs.
-They are ideal for bonding metals, ceramics, woods, and some plastics (E-Chem).
-Epoxy adhesives can achieve remarkable strengths, with some formulations reaching up to 60 MPa, making them comparable to welding in terms of strength (Forgeway).
+They are ideal for bonding metals, ceramics, woods, and some plastics.
+Epoxy adhesives can achieve remarkable strengths, with some formulations reaching up to 60 MPa, making them comparable to welding in terms of strength.

-For specific bond strengths and optimal usage, explore our page on types of cement adhesive and which side of adhesive vinyl.
+For specific bond strengths and optimal usage, explore our page on which side of adhesive vinyl.

 Polyurethane Adhesives